 The WUR Discovery Period field contains the number of time units (TUs) between consecutive WUR Discovery frames transmitted by the WUR AP identified by the WUR AP Parameters subfield.
 The value of zero is reserved.

+The WUR Discovery Frame Offset field contains the number of time units (TUs) between the target time for the next WUR Discovery frame transmitted by the WUR AP identified by the WUR AP subfield and the previous TBTT of the transmitting AP, rounded down to the closest TU.